deadlyvipers/dojo_rules/introduction.md

-my favourite path is Git
-some instroduction ...
+my favourite paths are Git and iOS some instroduction ...